+We will now present an implementation for the MPNN-then-SF framework.
+Notably, the previous models NeoGNN~\citep{Neo-GNN} and BUDDY~\citep{Gsketch} all incorporate higher-order neighbors into their architectures, resulting in significant performance improvements.
+Surprisingly, in our experiments, we observed that the gains achieved by explicitly considering higher-order neighbors were marginal once we introduced MPNN into the framework (as discussed in Section~\ref{sec::abl}).
+We speculate that this marginal improvement arises because MPNN implicitly learns information related to higher-order neighbors.
+Therefore, considering scalability, we opt to utilize only the target nodes and their first-order common neighbors as the node set, leading to the development of our NCN model:

+where $g(A_{iu})$ and $g(A_{ju})$ are constants and ignored, and $|\!|$ denotes concatenation.
+It has high expressivity. \begin{theorem} NCN is strictly more expressive than GAE, CN, RA, AA.
+Moreover, Neo-GNN and BUDDY are not more expressive than NCN. \end{theorem} To elaborate, in certain scenarios where the properties of common neighbors hold significant importance, NCN outperforms both BUDDY and Neo-GNN in expressiveness.

-As our first contribution, NCN is a simple but powerful model to capture pairwise features.
-It is an implicit high-order model by aggregating first-order common neighbors each has its higher-order information implicitly learned by an MPNN.
-This trick effectively controls the model's time complexity, making it close to Neo-GNN and BUDDY but having a more powerful and flexible feature extractor.
-More analysis on time complexity can be found in Appendix~\ref{app:complexity}.
+As our first major contribution, NCN represents a straightforward yet potent model for combining structural features and MPNNs.
+It operates as an implicit high-order model by aggregating first-order common neighbors, each of which implicitly learns higher-order information through MPNN.
+A comprehensive analysis of time complexity is in Appendix~\ref{app:complexity}.